 Graceland University believes a significant portion of a student's learning experience can be achieved through association with other students in residence hall living.
 At the beginning of their first year of enrollment, all full-time students (whether living on or off campus) are assigned to a house during the room placement process.
 They will remain members of that house through the duration of their education at GU.

-The process of placing new students in rooms begins the end of May.
-At that time, the Residence Life Office generates reports about the returning members of each of the 16 houses.
+The process of placing new students in rooms begins in May.
+At that time, the Residence Life Office generates reports about the returning members of each of the 17 houses.
 Those reports gather the following information: academic areas of study, athletic team membership, and home towns.
 New incoming students are then placed in a manner which spreads out those groupings as evenly as possible, thus helping ensure the richness of the Graceland residential experience.
-The first round of placement is completed by mid-June, and is sent out to students via their GU e-mail account.
+The first round of placement is completed in June, and is sent out to students via their GU e-mail account.
 For help logging into GU email accounts, students may contact InfoCentral at 641-784-5167.

-Housing requests can be completed online any time after acceptance to the university.
+Housing requests can be completed online after a student has received their MyGraceland username and password, through June 30h.
 Roommate requests are considered when the request is received from both parties and space is available.
 Chances of being placed with the roommate of your choice are greatest if the request is submitted prior to June 1.

 The On Campus Living Policy